• Skip to primary navigation

 • In a small bowl, melt the butter in the microwave (microwave about 15 seconds or so).

 • In the same bowl, add the remaining ingredients.
+Make sure the butter is cool enough so it doesn't cook the egg when added.

 • Whisk all of the ingredients until thoroughly combined.